sakib1486/vgDockers/README.md

 _localhost:8006_ : JupyterLab Dashboard
 _locahost:8100/_ : APIs

-The built up APIs's definition can be found [here] (APIs/app/main.py).
+The built up APIs's definition can be found [APIs/app/main.py] (here).
 To use aparticular API, one need to use url like this:

 `localhost:8100/{API direction}`